-Future Accounting Standards to be Adopted
+Future Accounting Standard to be Adopted

 In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments.
 ASU No. 2016-13 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected, through an allowance for credit losses that is deducted from the amortized cost basis.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-In November 2019, FASB deferred the effective date for adopting this guidance until 2023.
+The Company is required to adopt this guidance in 2023.
 The Company continues to evaluate the potential impact of adopting this ASU.